geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 logger.restsrv.level=  INFO
 ```

-Note that the second part of the property key in the log4j2 (`restsrv` in the example) can be whatever string of choice, with the only requirment to be the same for the `name` and the `level` property.
+Note that the second part of the property key in the log4j2 (`restsrv` in the example) can be whatever string of choice, with the only requirement to be the same for the `name` and the `level` property.

 #### log4j2 dependencies and code update

 In your downstream project you will have to replace, where you used (typically in `backend` and `web` folders) the following dependencies:

 ```xml
             <dependency>